 Line 3e.
-Enter on line 3e in each column your gross income from all sources and all categories, both U.S. and foreign.
-This figure includes, but is not limited to, foreign earned income you have excluded on Form 2555 or Form 2555-EZ; tax-exempt interest from Form 1040, line 8b; and the nontaxable portion of U.S. social security benefits included on Form 1040, line 20a.
+Enter on line 3e in each column your gross income from al sources and all categories, both U.S. and foreign.
+Include any foreign earned income you have excluded on Form 2555 or Form 2555-EZ but do not include any other exempt income.